joe-irving/defundclimatechaos/_banks/barclays.md

 background_image: "/assets/images/BarclaysOil-Credit-Denise-Laura-Baker.png"
 hide_nav: true
 share:
-  intro: 'More and more of us are uncovering the secret that Barclays/HSBC is bankrolling
+  intro: 'More and more of us are uncovering the secret that Barclays is bankrolling
     climate destruction.
 But millions of people still have no idea.
-Triple your impact now by showing three friends what Barclays/HSBC is doing.
+Triple your impact now by showing three friends what Barclays is doing.
 Share this page now:

     '
   whatsapp: 'Turns out my bank is lending billions of dollars a year to fossil fuel